zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 Create a bucket [here](https://console.cloud.google.com/storage/create-bucket).

 Within the configuration of the newly created bucket you can find the gsutil URI which you will need at a later point.
-Its usually going to look like
+It's usually going to look like
 this: `gs://<bucket-name>`

 ```bash